 One of his highest-profile clients was Mary Mary, a Gospel duo of sisters Erica and Tina Campbell.
 As their manager, Mitchell led them to WeTV in 2011 for the series Mary Mary (for which Mitchell was Executive Producer through 2017) – thus, becoming the first reality show for a Gospel artist.

-In 2018, four of Maximum’s artists – Danny Gokey, Natalie Grant, Le’Andria, and Tauren Wells – landed Grammy nominations in the Gospel/Contemporary Christian Music fields.
-Other Maximum Artist Group clients include pop singer-songwriter Riley Clemmons, a cappella group Committed, Gospel star Todd Dulaney, British speaker/author Charlotte Gambill, soulful newcomer Koryn Hawthorne, songwriter-producer Bernie Herms, urban-inspirational icon Donald Lawrence, and hip-hop duo Social Club Misfits.
+In 2018, four of Maximum’s artists – Danny Gokey, Natalie Grant, and Tauren Wells – landed Grammy nominations in the Gospel/Contemporary Christian Music fields.
+Other Maximum Artist Group clients include pop singer-songwriter Riley Clemmons, British speaker/author Charlotte Gambill, soulful newcomer Koryn Hawthorne, songwriter-producer Bernie Herms, urban-inspirational icon Donald Lawrence, and hip-hop duo Social Club Misfits.

 BNA Live, a new booking agency catering to churches, has also been added to the Maximum Artist Group portfolio, which includes a record label, a management firm, a production company, and a music publishing division that includes country hits like Jake Owen’s “Alone With You” and Tyler Farr’s “Whiskey in My Water.”
 In early 2018, Mitchell relinquished most of the day-to-day tasks to his staff, allowing him to chase new opportunities.

 Looking ahead, Mitchell is launching more TV projects and expanding the Maximum Artist Group roster, including a partnership with creative director Laurieann Gibson, whose credits range from In Living Color to Lady Gaga.
-Mitchell expects to add offices in New York City and Los Angeles to accommodate the demand for content creation.
+Mitchell has expanded offices to Los Angeles to accommodate the demand for content creation, and expects to add an office in New York City.

 Dennis, a 34-year veteran of the music and entertainment industry, joined Maximum Artist Group in January 2016.
 As Senior Vice President and Chief Operating Officer, Dennis oversees all company operations, business and legal affairs, and is involved in strategic planning for each of the firm’s clients.